-ARR - ASSESSMENT
+ASSESSMENT

 Students will be assessed according to the demands of each subject.
 At the start of each year students will generally be given guidance and an outline of the assessment schedule for each subject.
-Some subjects may do regular spelling, vocab or knowledge tests, however, all subjects will undertake the following as a minimum:
+Some subjects may also do regular spelling, vocab or knowledge tests.